openAOD/guidelines/README.md

 as soon as possible.

 ## Browse the Patterns
-You can browse the patterns in the website - https://patternhouse.tk/browse.html .
-Alternatively, you can browse the `` patterns `` folder in this repository.
+You can browse the patterns on the website - https://portal.patternhouse.tk Alternatively, you can browse the `` patterns `` folder in this repository.
 ### Not able to find desired pattern?
 Open a pattern request, we will look into the request as soon as possible.